Ummamali/photons/README.md

 * Displays data about all the registered contributors
 * Name, Id and total amount
 * Search a contributor by his id or name
-* Filter contributors
+* Filter contributors as:
   * All
   * Who have contributed the minimum amount decided for a month
   * Who have not contributed the decided amount for current month
-* A list of all the contributions of a person, with the amount, time and date
+* View a list of all contributions of a person, with the amount, time and date